ivanmitkovski/RateMate/README.md

    cd RateMate
 2. **Open readme folder to get the setup MySQL Queries and review the Database Design**

-3. Update the username and password propertis inside the Database.php located src/classes/Database.php
+3. Update the username and password properties inside the Database.php located src/classes/Database.php

 4. **Copy and paste the setup queries in your DBMS**